Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Acknowledgements

 \section{Acknowledgements}

-We thank Alexei Onatski for insightful discussions.
+We thank the Editor and three referees for helpful comments that greatly improved the paper.
+We thank Alexei Onatski and Hashem Pesaran for insightful discussions and Shaoran Li for supplying the data used in Section \ref{sec:application}.
 Financial support by the DFG (German Research Foundation) -- project number 501082519 -- is gratefully acknow\-ledged.
 Computing time granted on the supercomputer CLAIX at RWTH Aachen as part of the NHR4CES infrastructure is thankfully acknowledged as well.